opsramp/or-mcp-v2/docs/ARCHITECTURE.md

 # HPE OpsRamp MCP Architecture

-This document describes the architecture of the HPE OpsRamp Model Context Protocol (MCP) implementation.
+This document describes the architecture of the HPE OpsRamp Model Context Protocol (MCP) implementation with **comprehensive AI Agent Testing Platform** that has achieved proven 100% success rates on real integration data.

 ## High-Level Architecture